nmsa/tma-framework-k/development/tma-admin-api/README.md

 |status|String|Status of the HTTP Request|
 - - -

-## GUI

-There is an integrated GUI that can be accessed on http://IP_MASTER:32026/

 ## Implementation Details

 To implement this API it was used [SpringBoot](https://spring.io/projects/spring-boot)  with [log4j](https://logging.apache.org/log4j/2.x/) to help with the logging.

 ## Authors

-* Jose Alexandre D'Abruzzo
+* Jose D'Abruzzo Pereira
-* Paulo Alexandre da Silva Gonçalves
+* Paulo Gonçalves
-* Rui Filipe Rama Silva
+* Rui Silva